Healthy & Hearty Zucchini Carrot Muffins with Apples

 Don’t overmix

 "Folding in" the zucchini and friends means stir only enough to combine.
-Definitely add a splash of water cause it is super thick, but you don’t want to get stir crazy.
+Definitely add a splash of water cause it is super thick, but you don’t want to go overboard.
 More stirring makes the batter progressively more glue-like so less is more as long as the flour is all mixed in.

 Alright, I’ve distracted you long enough.
 Let’s make muffins!